Save

 The Trek has a tapered rectangular design, while the Journey is the Trek bag with a women’s specific design.
 Image: Sea to Summit

-The Trek has been a staple part of the Sea to Summit sleeping bag range since the very beginning, where the latest version has seen a change to vertical chest baffles for increased efficiency.
-The Trek has a tapered rectangular design that offers more room than traditional mummy bags, and come at a very affordable price for such a high-quality bag.
+The Trek has been a staple part of the Sea to Summit sleeping bag range since the very beginning, where the latest version has seen a change to both vertical chest and horizontal baffles for increased efficiency.
+The Trek has both a tapered and semi-rectangular design that offers more room than traditional mummy bags, and comes at a very affordable price for such a high-quality bag.

 Technical features – 650+ Loft ULTRA-DRY Down.
-Relaxed, tapered rectangular shape.
-Vertical chest baffles.
+Relaxed, tapered rectangular and semi-rectangular shapes.
+Vertical and horizontal chest baffles (latter depending on the model).
 Durable 20D and 30D fabrics.
 3D Hood.
 Can be joined with other bags.

 Ideal for – General camping, hiking and travel.